List of birds of Aruba

 The following is a list of birds of Aruba.
 The avifauna of Aruba has 245 confirmed species, of which six have been introduced by humans and 111 are rare or vagrants (including three species introduced elsewhere in the region).
 Two have been extirpated.
 None are endemic.
-Two additional species are hypothetical (see below).
+Two additional species are unconfirmed (see below).

 Except as an entry is cited otherwise, the list of species is that of the South American Classification Committee (SACC) of the American Ornithological Society.
 The list's taxonomic treatment (designation and sequence of orders, families, and species) and nomenclature (common and scientific names) are also those of the SACC.

 The following tags have been used to highlight certain categories of occurrence.